Money Tools Investing Three-Fund Portfolio

 In general, there is no "best index fund."
 Any "total US stock market" index fund will perform virtually identically to all others.
 When crafting your three-fund portfolio, focus on funds that are available, convenient, and have low fees (avoiding transaction fees where possible).

-Ticker symbols using index funds
+Ticker symbols using index mutual funds

 If your brokerage offers index funds with no transaction fees, consider the options below.